 If you have been accused of

 domestic violence, call 805-477-0070.

 We can provide you with a free case review.

 If you are on probation because of a domestic violence conviction, you should retain the services of a criminal defense lawyer to help you avoid getting your probation extended or getting sent to jail or prison for violations.
 None of the information on this website constitutes legal advice; this website is for information only.
 You have the right to be represented by a defense lawyer before, during, and after your trial and, if you are convicted or plead guilty, throughout your sentence.
-Contact the Law Offices of David Lehr in Ventura, California to discuss your case.
+Contact Strongest Defense in Ventura, California to discuss your case.